czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Training a few baseline model (VGG11 and VGG13) on Cartesius so that I know what kind of performance can be expected in how much time.

+    commit 85ec98929bc2b2f9540765c850965f67b59b9537

+Initially, models fail to train.
+After much debugging, found out that it was due to an untested change I put it a while ago (gradient clipping to L_inf=5).

 TODO: evaluate elliptical